Archive Teens’ Social Media and Eating Disorder Statistics Are Scary

 Does Social Media Contribute to Eating Disorders?

-According to studies, there has been a significant change in the weight and size of female and male models portrayed in western society’s media, as well as the concept of the “perfect or ideal body”.
-Katzmarzyk and Davis illustrated in a study that over time the cultural ideal for women’s body size and shape has become considerably thinner and leaner.
+According to studies, there has been a significant change in the weight and size of female and male models portrayed in Western society’s media, as well as the concept of the “perfect or ideal body”.
+Katzmarzyk and Davis illustrated in a study that over time, the cultural ideal for women’s body size and shape has become considerably thinner and leaner.
 Men’s body size and shape have become stronger and more muscular.
-They found that 70 percent of the women were underweight, and more than three out of four women’s BMI was 15 percent lower than the healthy average.
+They found that 70 percent of the women were underweight.
+Plus, more than three out of four women’s BMIs were 15 percent lower than the healthy average.

 infographic shows the influence of social media on eating disorders of girls